 - Using multiple backgrounds

-- The size of the screens, or the kind of devices like touchscreens or printed sheets vary greatly nowadays.
-Media queries are the fundamental building blocks in achieving Web sites that render everywhere in their best quality.
+The size of the screens, or the kind of devices like touchscreens or printed sheets vary greatly nowadays.
+Media queries are the fundamental building blocks in building websites that render everywhere in their best quality.

 - CSS Animations